EasySensors/switchBox/README.md

  - Each button have LED for message delivery confirmation
  - Reset switch

-If you find the switch box useful it is possible to buy it here: [link to buy](https://www.tindie.com/products/easySensors/arduino-ide-compatible-wireless-switch-box)
+If you find the switch box useful, it is possible to buy it here: [link to buy](https://www.tindie.com/products/easySensors/arduino-ide-compatible-wireless-switch-box)

 **Pin out:**

 Arduino Pins|	Description
 ------------|--------------